 - Add caramel chips to the dough

 Freeze dough: Like other drop cookies you can freeze the dough to be baked later.
-Simply scoop the dough onto the baking sheet and place the sheet in the oven.
+Simply scoop the dough onto the baking sheet and place the sheet in the freezer.
 Once the dough is solid transfer them to a Ziploc.
 Freeze for 1-2 months.
 Bake according to the recipe adding a few extra minutes if baking from frozen state.

 Storage: Serve warm or at room temperature.
 Store cookies at room temperature in an airtight container for 3-5 days.
 Cookies can be frozen for up to 2-3 months separate layers with parchment or wax paper.